iamFIREcracker/cg/README.md

     ./download

-It will guess your OS, download the pre-compiled binary, place it inside 'bin', and make it executable.
+It will guess your OS, download the pre-compiled binary, place it inside 'bin/', and make it executable.

 Finally run `make install` to install the executable globally.

 # Usage

-    > cg -h
+    $ cg -h
     Guess commands to run from stdin, and print them to stdout.

     Available options: